 Both growth models have different strengths and weaknesses.
 The data required for Fabens model offers less uncertainty in the metrics because changes in total length and the number of days at large have little error as long as accurate records are kept.
 However, the model assumes t0=0, which is a modeling artifact since is not possible for a fish to be 0 mm in total length upon hatching.
 The growth curve estimated by the von Bertalanffy model can be inaccurate because of errors associated with age estimation.
 We recognize that our results have not been validated (Campana 2001).
 We were unable to PIT tag and recapture individuals < 90 mm TL because they were too small to tag.
-Limitations of our threatened and endangered species permit did not allow rearing for the common procedures of validating ages such as, raising Stonecats in the laboratory to observe when the first annulus was formed or tagging young-of-year Stonecats and killing them upon recapture the following year to check for the first annulus.
+Limitations of our threatened and endangered species permit did not allow rearing for the common procedures of validating ages such as raising Stonecats in the laboratory to observe when the first annulus was formed or tagging young-of-year Stonecats and killing them upon recapture the following year to check for the first annulus.

 Growth curves are location specific and our estimated curves are the only ones available for this geographic region.
 It is not uncommon for fish of the same species to grow at different rates when they occupy different systems given that predation pressure, thermal constraints, and food availability are variable.
 Asymptotic lengths (L∞) of the two models differed by 25 mm and they differed in growth rate coefficients (K; Table 1).
 However, the most common sizes we collected did not approach asymptotic lengths (i.e., most were <150 mm TL) and they were estimated to be less than 4 years old.
 These estimated growth curves illustrate the variability of length-at-age estimates.
 However, there is overlap with the estimated total length for different ages within the same model.
 The ranges in total lengths for each age estimate would likely be smaller if we had recaptured a greater number of individuals and had more confidence in the age estimates from the dorsal spines.

-Although we followed recommended procedures to estimate the ages of Stonecats from dorsal spines (Clugston and Cooper 1960; Paruch 1979Buckmeier et al. 2002; Murie et al. 2009), there was often disagreement and uncertainty in determining ages.
+Although we followed recommended procedures to estimate the ages of Stonecats from spines (Clugston and Cooper 1960; Paruch 1979) and from another madtom (Manny et al. 2014) and an ictalurid (Buckmeier et al. 2002), there was often disagreement and uncertainty in determining ages.
 Only ages agreed upon by three individuals were used in the analysis, but the wide range of total lengths possible for ages 0 and 1 was likely because we had difficulty seeing the first annulus.

 We were particularly interested in how our results from Stonecat populations near the edge of their range compare to those near the middle.
 Data from much older studies (Table 2), indicate that Stonecats in New York and Vermont grow faster than those in Ohio, Illinois, and Missouri (Gilbert 1953, Walsh and Burr 1985).
 Unfortunately, these are the only data we could find for comparisons and they are limited in sample size (Walsh and Burr 1985) and do not report size ranges.

 Although our age estimates and growth curves are imperfect, they offer region specific estimates.
 Given the restrictions on aging Vermont fish, using independent samples to estimate growth curves with the two methods was an effective approach.
-The growth models offered similar sizes at ages 3 and 4, which is when many Stonecats reach maturity.
+The growth models offered similar sizes at ages 3 and 4, which is when many Stonecats reach maturity (REF?).
 Knowing the number of individuals that are of this size can provide a more accurate picture of the number of breeding individuals in the population.
 The estimated ages provide managers a better idea of the current Stonecat demographics and sheds more light on this cryptic endangered species.

 ACKNOWLEDGMENTS